The Yorkshire Dales National Park Authority is responsible for protecting trees within the National Park.

 - Application form to carry out works to a tree covered by a TPO

-- Application form to carry out works to trees in a conservation area
+- Notification form to carry out works to trees in a conservation area

-- Guidance notes on how to complete the application form
+- Guidance notes on how to complete the forms

 Delegation notices for works to trees in the National Park